plexsystems/plexsystems.github.io/content/posts/container-structure-test.md

 featuredImage: "/images/containers.jpg"
 ---

-It is no secret that when we are writing software, tests are a critical component to ensuring that the code does what we say it does.
+It is no secret that when we are writing software, tests are a critical component to ensure the code does what we say it does.
 It is so critical that most languages come with testing frameworks.
 JavaScript has testing frameworks such as [mocha](https://mochajs.org/) and [jasmine](https://jasmine.github.io/).
 Go ships with its own testing capabilities provided by the [testing package](https://golang.org/pkg/testing/).
-And while writing tests in these languages is an accepted standard practice, all too often, we forget that there's more to getting an application onto production than the app itself.
+And while writing tests in these languages is an accepted standard practice, all too often we forget that there's more to getting an application onto production than the app itself.

 Dockerfiles play a big part in how we ship software at Plex.
 We use them heavily in our build pipelines to run [containerized jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops) as well as the distribution mechanism to get the software onto our Kubernetes clusters.
-We like to say, "If it's code, we can test it." and that is no exception when it comes to writing our Dockerfiles.
+We like to say, "If it's code, we can test it," and and that is no exception when it comes to writing our Dockerfiles.

 ## A traditional approach to writing Dockerfiles